vistalab-technion/GraphMatching/README.md

 # GraphMatching
-Repository for graph matching and related research
+Repository for (partial) graph matching and related research